jeantardelli/restful-python-web-services/README.md

 Restful Python Web Services
 ===========================
 This repo contains RESTful recipes for different web services in Python.

 Directories
 ===========
-**simple-in-memory-dictionary-data-source:** RESTful API to interact with a simple, in-memory, data source using Flask
+**database-models-interaction:** RESTful API to interact with a MySQL database, using Flask **simple-in-memory-dictionary-data-source:** RESTful API to interact with a simple, in-memory, data source using Flask

 License